-The 1952 Luxembourg Reparations Agreement between the Federal Republic of Germany (West Germany), Israel, and the Conference on Jewish Material Claims against Germany (Claims Conference) marked the first and most significant of a series of post-war West German initiatives which have resulted in total German payments - both from the government and private sector - of an estimated \$93 billion (63 billion euros) to Jewish and non-Jewish victims of Nazi crimes and their heirs.
-While most agree that Germany will never be able to adequately compensate for Nazi atrocities, the compensation and restitution efforts of successive German governments have been widely commended.
+The 1952 Luxembourg Reparations Agreement between the Federal Republic of Germany (West Germany), Israel, and the Conference on Jewish Material Claims against Germany (Claims Conference) marked the first and most significant of a series of post-war West German initiatives which have resulted in total German government payments of an estimated \$99 billion (about $\in 68.8$ billion) to Jewish and non-Jewish victims of Nazi crimes and their heirs.1 While most agree that Germany will never be able to adequately compensate for Nazi atrocities, the compensation and restitution efforts of successive German governments have been widely commended.2

-The governments of other western European countries known to have collaborated with the Nazis also undertook compensation efforts in the years after the Second World War.
+The governments of other Western European countries known to have collaborated with the Nazis also undertook compensation efforts in the years after the Second World War.
 However, with the possible exception of those in the Netherlands, these efforts are generally thought to have been less comprehensive than West Germany's.
 In the years following the war, these countries, whose economies had been devastated, tended to argue that Germany should assume responsibility to compensate for Nazi crimes.
-The communist governments of East Germany and central and eastern Europe offered minimal restitution and/or compensation, if any.3
+The communist governments of East Germany and Central and Eastern Europe offered minimal restitution and/or compensation, if any.3

-The fall of the Berlin Wall (1989) and collapse of the Soviet Union (1991) led to renewed efforts by Jewish organizations, Holocaust survivors, and the U.S. and Israeli governments to obtain compensation for survivors who had lived or continued to live in central and eastern Europe.4 Initial efforts focused largely on property
+The fall of the Berlin Wall (1989) and collapse of the Soviet Union (1991) led to renewed efforts by Jewish organizations, Holocaust survivors, and the U.S. and Israeli governments to obtain compensation for survivors who had lived or continued to live in Central and Eastern Europe.4 Initial efforts focused largely on property restitution and compensating victims of forced and slave labor.
+Simultaneously, a series of class-action lawsuits against European companies were filed in U.S. courts on behalf of Jewish Holocaust survivors; these shed light on the fact that up to billions of dollars worth of assets seized by the Nazis from individual citizens and deposited in private and national banks throughout Western Europe had never been returned.
+In March 1997, the first class-action lawsuits focusing exclusively on the issue of unpaid Holocaust-era life insurance policies were filed in New York (the so-called "Cornell Class Action" against 16 European insurers).